qanastek/DeepMusic/README.md

 DeepMusic is an easy to use Spotify like app to manage and listen to your favorites musics.

 Technically, this is an Android Application and its entire RPC / MOM backend.
+The SpeechToText is provided by the Android SpeechToText API and the named entity recognition done with Flair.

 <!-- ![Preview](GithubAssets/Preview.png) -->
 ## Install Dependencies